 - 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2.
-Go to Advanced > DHCP > DHCP Client List to view the information of the clients connected to the router.
+Go to DHCP > DHCP Client List to view the information of the clients connected to the router.

 - Client Name The name of the DHCP client. - MAC Address The MAC address of the DHCP client. - Assigned IP The IP address that the router has allocated to the DHCP client. - Lease Time The time of the DHCP client leased.
-After the dynamic IP address has expired, the dynamic IP address will be automatically renewed.
+After the dynamic IP address has expired, a new dynamic IP address will be automatically assigned to the user.